gonzalojaimeforcelledo/clonegoogle/README.md

 # clonegoogle
-Es el clone de google.com
+It's the clone of Google